GreenBuild

 Greenbuild Blower Door Testing and Airtightness Services

-• Blower door testing (also called Air Pressure testing)
+- Blower door testing (also called Air Pressure testing or Air leakage testing)

 Airtightness

-GreenBuild can help you address airtightness at any stage in your build or renovation, although the earlier it is factored in, the better.
+GreenBuild can help you address airtightness at any stage in your build or renovation.
+The earlier it is factored in, the better.

 We can undertake pre-planning information sessions, plan reviews, and site inspections, to ensure that the building is being made as air-tight as possible.